kurtiepie/k8s_in_mem_lab/README.md

   - `os.execle(p, 'myid', {})`
   - Arguments: fdesc ,'process name', {"env=variables"}
 ---

+## Searching for other pods (scanning)
+<a id="item-scan"></a>
+By default Kubernetes pod network is completly wide open.
+Think of all pods as being on a shared vlan.

+We need to port ping the subnet (get local subnet via `/proc/net/fib_trie`) in search of services

 ## Step 5: Interacting with a Discovered Postgres Server